-1363.09(b) A member who prevails in a civil action to enforce his or her rights pursuant to this article shall be entitled to reasonable attorney's fees and court costs, and the court may impose a civil penalty of up to five hundred dollars ($500) for each violation, except that each identical violation shall be subject to only one penalty if the violation affects each member of the association equally.
+Civil Code §5145(b) - A member who prevails in a civil action to enforce the member' s rights pursuant to this article shall be entitled to reasonable attorney's fees and court costs, and the court may impose a civil penalty of up to five hundred dollars ($500) for each violation, except that each identical violation shall be subject to only one penalty if the violation affects each member of the association equally.
 A prevailing association shall not recover any costs, unless the court finds the action to be frivolous, unreasonable, or without foundation.
-(Emphasis added)

-1363.09(c) A cause of action under Section 1363.03 with respect to access to association resources by a candidate or member advocating a point of view, the receipt of a ballot by a member, or the counting, tabulation, or reporting of, or access to, ballots for inspection and review after tabulation maybe brought in small claims court if the amount of the demand does not exceed the jurisdiction of that court.
+Civil Code §5145(c) - A cause of action under Sections 5100 to 5130, inclusive, with respect to access to association resources by a candidate or member advocating a point of view, the receipt of a ballot by a member, or the counting, tabulation, or reporting of, or access to, ballots for inspection and review after tabulation may be brought in small claims court if the amount of the demand does not exceed the jurisdiction of that court.

-1365.2(f) A member of an association may bring an action to enforce the member's right to inspect and copy the association records.
+Civil Code §5235 - A member may bring an action to enforce that member's right to inspect and copy the association records.
 If a court finds that the association unreasonably withheld access to the association records, the court shall award the member reasonable costs and expenses, including reasonable attorney's fees, and may assess a civil penalty of up to five hundred dollars ($500) for the denial of each separate written request.
 A cause of action under this section may be brought in small claims court if the amount of the demand does not exceed the jurisdiction of that court.
 A prevailing association may recover any costs if the court finds the action to be frivolous, unreasonable, or without foundation.
-(Emphasis added)